A progress dashboard outlining Metropolitan’s progress on addressing recommendations from the

 10/22

-Develop written procedures that specify how non-EEO staff who receive complaints from employees should handle referrals of EEO complaints to the EEO office, and train staff on those procedures.
+To avoid future instances in which EEO complaints go unaddressed, by June 2022 MWD should develop written procedures that specify how non‑EEO staff who receive complaints from employees should handle referrals of EEO complaints to the EEO office, and MWD should train staff on those procedures.

 6/22

-Develop written procedures for handling potential threats to impartiality in investigations, including explicit conditions in which a party other than the EEO office plays a lead role in an EEO complaint, such as the Ethics Office or the General Counsel’s office
+To ensure that the EEO office has appropriate jurisdiction over EEO complaints, by June 2022 MWD should develop written procedures for handling potential threats to impartiality in investigations.
+These procedures should contain explicit conditions in which a party other than the EEO office, such as the ethics office or the general counsel’s office, plays a lead role in an EEO complaint.

 6/22